Phauthentic/phpstan-rules/docs/Rules.md

 **Parameters:**

 - `baseNamespace`: The base namespace for your capabilities/modules (e.g., `App\Capability`)
 - `layerDependencies`: (Optional) Custom layer dependency rules.
-If not provided, uses default hexagonal architecture rules.
+If not provided, uses default Clean Architecture rules.
   - Format: `LayerName: [AllowedDependency1, AllowedDependency2, ...]`
-  - Default layers: Domain, Application, Infrastructure, Presentation
+  - Default layers (following Dependency Inversion Principle):
+    - `Domain: []` - Pure business logic
+    - `Application: [Domain]` - Use cases and port interfaces
+    - `Infrastructure: [Domain, Application]` - Implements Application interfaces
+    - `Presentation: [Application]` - Controllers, CLI commands
   - You can define any custom layer names you need
 - `allowedCrossModulePatterns`: **Required** - Regex patterns for fully qualified class names that can be imported across modules.
   - **No defaults** - you must explicitly configure which classes can cross module boundaries